Science and Medical Journalism

 1) Whether it's clear that you've read and thought about the readings.

 2) Your ability to integrate ideas gleaned both from readings and from contributions of your classmates.

 After one unexcused absence, each absence will result in a drop of one letter grade.
 This is a graduate-level seminar, and your presence and contribution are essential.
 You cannot pass the course with more than two unexcused absences.

-To succeed in medical journalism, you must write well.
+To succeed in science and medical journalism, you must write well.
 Good writing requires an understanding of the material and the ability to communicate ideas simply and clearly.

 To sharpen your writing skills, you'll write a series of stories in various journalistic genres.
 The writing assignments will count for 75% of your final grade.

 All assignments must be posted on the Sakai discussion site at least two days before they are due in class.
 Late assignments will not be accepted without prior permission.
 Even with prior permission, submission of late assignments will result in a 10-point deduction per day.
 Not turning in an assignment within two days of the due date will result in a zero grade.
 Misspelling of proper names will result in a 10-point deduction per misspelling.
 Misspelling of other words will result in a two-point deduction for each word misspelled.
 We'll follow the print style guidelines of the AP Stylebook.
 If you intend to pursue journalism as a career, I strongly encourage you to purchase a copy of the stylebook.
 As per the usual practice in the School of Journalism & Mass Communication, a major factual error will result in a failing grade for that particular assignment.
 Fabricating sources or quotations or engaging in plagiarism will constitute a violation of the Honor Code (for more information about the UNC Honor Code, go to http://instrument.unc.edu).

 There will be no midterm or final exam.

 Grading Scale (for undergraduates)